MathieuAA/jhconf/README.md

 There was a third demo, but due to the state of the committed code, I've decided to remove it.
 Don't worry, the JDLLinter feature will be available very soon.

+To run these demos, you'll need JHipster v5 (for application generation).